A pediatrician's guide to a healthy return to school this fall

 If your student is also an athlete, they should have a sports physical in addition to their school physical.
 During this type of physical, pediatricians help make sure your child can participate to the fullest extent possible in school sports.
 We’ll do appropriate screenings to approve whether it’s safe for your child to do activities.
 It’s also important that parents, caregivers, coaches and kids be aware of signs of common sports injuries and illnesses in young athletes.

-Communicate with your child’s teachers.
+Communicate with your child’s school.

 Daniel Johnson, MD